주메뉴 바로가기 본문으로 바로가기

 Why Your Business Report Fails Before Page Two

-In business report PPT design, the most overlooked failure point is the problem definition on the first slide.
-Have you ever spent an entire night completing a 50-page analysis deck, only to have it fall apart five minutes into the presentation with a single question: "So what's the point?"
-The success of a business report is not determined by the volume of content — it is decided by the logical structure of your opening slide.
+One of the most overlooked parts of a business report is the problem definition on the first slide.
+Have you ever spent an entire night completing a 50-page analysis deck, only to have the presentation lose momentum five minutes in with a single question: "So what's the point?"
+The effectiveness of a business report depends not only on the quality of its content, but also on the logical structure established from the very first slide.

-A well-structured business report PPT typically flows through four phases: [Background & Problem Definition] → [Root Cause Analysis] → [Proposed Solutions] → [Action Plan].
+A well-structured business report typically follows four phases: [Background & Problem Definition] → [Root Cause Analysis] → [Proposed Solutions] → [Action Plan].
 Of these, the first section — problem definition — is the compass that sets the direction for everything that follows.

 Listing Symptoms Is Not the Same as Defining the Problem

-The most common trait of a failing report PPT is presenting a list of observable symptoms with no clear problem definition.
+A common weakness in business reports is presenting observable symptoms without clearly defining the underlying problem.
 The two statements below are facts, but they stop at description rather than strategy.

 "Revenue is declining."